felixpleiva/TDT_DGRP_lines/README.md

 All processing was done in R. The R folder contains the scripts, numbered consecutively, to reproduce the analyzes and generate tables and figures presented in the manuscript.
 The outputs folder contains the output files of each R scripts.
 The starting number of each one of these files (e.g., “3.2.2.
 Figure S1 Compare females and males.png”) identifies the source script (e.g., 3.0.
 Plotting size traits.r).

 ## R packages
-The software and R packages associated with each script are enlisted in the corresponding R session file.
+The software and R packages associated with each script are enlisted in the corresponding R session files.

 ## Licence
 This repository is provided by the authors under the [MIT] (https://opensource.org/licenses/MIT) License.